FrancescoMagliocco/vim-uctags/README.md

   respectively, are unique as the former has a *s* appended, whereas the latter does not.
 Furthermore, the value for each of these keys have different results, and which one to prove significant is inconclusive.
-- The keys `--kinds-c` and `--kinds-C` in `g:uctags_args` and `g:uctags_extra_args` respectively, are unique as the *c* in the former is lowercase, whereas in the latter it is uppercase.
-Similar to the previous point, the value for each of these keys have different results, and which one to prove significant is inconclusive.
+- The keys `--kinds-c` and `--kind-C` in `g:uctags_args` and `g:uctags_extra_args` respectively, are unique for the same reason as mentioned in the previous point: the former has a *s* appended, whereas the latter does not.
+Moreover, similar to the previous point, the value for each of these keys have different results, and which one to prove significant is inconclusive.

+  You may have noticed the *c* in the former is lowercase, whereas in the latter it is uppercase.
+This is neglected as each key in `g:uctags_args` and `g:uctags_extra_args` are converted to lowercase.

 If you want to change the value of a default argument, do so here, not by changing `g:uctags_args`.
 You are likely to break Vim-UCTags if change